giorginolab/vmd_diffusion_coefficient/paper/paper.md

 ![The main window of Diffusion Coefficient Tool](gui.png)

-The time averaging scheme employed is shown in Figure 2: windows of span $\tau$ that can be constructed in the analysis interval, strided by an interval *step*.
+The time averaging scheme and interpretation of the interval window parameters is shown in Figure 2: averaging occurs over the windows of span $\tau$ that can be constructed in the analysis interval, strided by an *interval step*.
 The analysis is repeated for the chosen values of $\tau$, ranging from a minimum to a maximum, again with a stride.

-![The interval selection window and time-averaging scheme.
+![The interval selection parameters and time-averaging scheme.
 The MSD samples being averaged are indicated by shades of grey.](drawing.svg)

 Note that obtaining *converged* MSD values from MD simulations requires an aggregated sampling much larger than the characteristic time $\tau$.